Michael Harris II Player Props: Braves vs. Twins

 Twins Pitching Rankings

-- The Twins have a 3.65 team ERA that ranks third across all league pitching staffs.
+- The Twins' 3.68 team ERA ranks fourth across all league pitching staffs.

-- Twins pitchers combine to surrender 79 home runs (one per game), the sixth-fewest in the league.
+- The Twins give up the 10th-fewest home runs in baseball (84 total, one per game).

-- The right-hander's most recent appearance came on Thursday against the Boston Red Sox, when he tossed nine scoreless innings while giving up three hits.
+- In his most recent appearance on Friday against the Detroit Tigers, the right-hander went five scoreless innings while surrendering three hits.

+- The 35-year-old has an ERA of 6.86, with 9.4 strikeouts per nine innings, in five games this season.
+Opponents have a .299 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.